-In some cases where the help is not educational, the SENCo will need to complete an 'Early Help Assessment' form to identify the help that you or your child need.
+In some cases where the help is not educational, one of the SENCos or member of the pastoral team will need to complete an 'Early Help Assessment' form to identify the help that you or your child need.
 In some cases this could lead to family support from an Early Help Worker.